 Steps in investigating an accident

-- Complete and observe effectiveness of corrective actions
+- Make recommendations for preventative and corrective actions

 The primary aim of the investigation is to identify the factors that resulted in the incident in order to identify what behaviours, actions, inactions, or conditions need to be changed to prevent recurrence of similar harmful outcomes and to identify the lessons learned.